 Manufacturing technique and return on energy investment (source Wikipedia)

-Silicon is currently the most used material for manufacturing photovoltaic cells available on an industrial level.
-Various treatments of the sand make it possible to purify the silicon which is then heated and reduced in an oven.
-The product obtained is a metallurgical silicon, 98% pure only.
+Silicon is currently the most used material to manufacture photovoltaic cells available at an industrial level.
+Various sand treatments make it possible to purify the silicon which is then heated and reduced in an oven.
+The product obtained is a so-called metallurgical silicon, only 98% pure.
 This silicon is then chemically purified and results in electronic grade silicon which is in liquid form.
-Subsequently, this pure silicon will be enriched with doping elements (P, As, Sb or B) during the doping step, in order to be able to transform it into a P or N type semiconductor.
+Subsequently, this pure silicon will be enriched in doping elements (P, As, Sb or B) during the doping step, in order to be able to transform it into a P or N type semiconductor.

-The production of photovoltaic cells requires energy, and it is estimated that a photovoltaic cell must operate approximately 2 to 3 years according to its technology to produce the energy which was necessary for its manufacture (energetic return of the module)
+The production of photovoltaic cells requires energy, and it is estimated that a photovoltaic cell must operate for about 2 to 3 years depending on its technology to produce the energy that was necessary for its manufacture (energetic return of the module)